RootBank/example-product-modules/README.md

 This repository and example products are also used by the Root platform to generate templates for quicker "getting started" on the platform.

-If you require any assistance, please [reach out to use here](https://rootplatform.com/contact).
+If you require any assistance, please [reach out to us](https://rootplatform.com/contact).

 ------